The Best Ancient Roman Colosseum Complete Planning Guide

 How Long Should You Spend At The Colosseum?

 This is totally dependent on the tour you choose and, in my opinion, on the weather.
 Don’t underestimate the blazing heat of Rome in the summer and make sure you are well hydrated.
 If you have tickets before you arrive, you should plan on a couple of hours.
 If you show up without tickets, good luck.
-The lines can be crazy long and again, this is a good opportunity to get over heated.
+The lines can be unbelievably long and again, this is a good opportunity to get over heated.

 More Amazing Sites In Rome To Consider